Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to the outgoing neutron in neutron-deuteron scattering: Results and discussion

-The polarization transfer coefficient from doubly spin-polarized initial state $K_{z,x}^{y'}$, for which both constituent single polarization transfer coefficients, from the proton to proton, $K_{x}^{y'}$, and from the deuteron to proton, $K_{z}^{y'}$, vanish, constitutes an interesting case (see Figs.~\ref{fig1}d-\ref{fig3}d).
-Even at $E=10$~MeV for $K_{z,x}^{y'}$ effects of the 3NF of the order of $\approx 8 \%$ are seen at c.m. angles around $120^o$ and in the backward region of angles.
-These effects grow with increasing energy reaching at $E=135$~MeV about $50 \%$ raise with the magnitude of $K_{z,x}^{y'}$ in this specific region of angles of about $0.2$.
+The polarization transfer coefficient from doubly spin-polarized initial state $K_{z,x}^{y'}$, for which both constituent single polarization transfer coefficients, from the neutron to neutron, $K_{x}^{y'}$, and from the deuteron to neutron, $K_{z}^{y'}$, vanish, represents an interesting case (see Figs.~\ref{fig2}d-f).
+Even at $E=10$~MeV for $K_{z,x}^{y'}$ effects of the 3NF of the order of $\approx 20 \%$ are seen at c.m. angles around $120^o$ and in the backward region of angles.
+These effects grow with increasing energy reaching at $E=135$~MeV about $50 \%$ raise with the magnitude of $K_{z,x}^{y'}$ in this specific region of angles of about $0.15$.

+Changing in the doubly spin-polarized initial state the deuteron polarization to a tensor one leads again to practically no 3NF effects in double and single polarization transfers at $E=10$~MeV (Figs.~\ref{fig3}a and \ref{fig3}d).
+The 3NF effects start to appear at $E=70$~MeV (Figs.~\ref{fig3}b and \ref{fig3}e) and are clearly seen at $E=135$~MeV (Figs.~\ref{fig3}c and \ref{fig3}f) for both double $K_{yy,y}^{y'}$ and $K_{xz,y}^{y'}$ as well as all single polarization transfers $K_{yy,0}^{y'}$, $K_{0,y}^{y'}$, and $K_{xz,0}^{y'}$.
+Sizable effects for $K_{yy,y}^{y'}$ and $K_{xz,y}^{y'}$ occur for angles where these observables have large magnitudes of $\approx 0.4$.

-We also studied the above polarization transfer coefficients to the first outgoing proton in exclusive deuteron breakup reaction $d(p,p_1p_2)n$, choosing kinematically complete configurations with largest cross sections.
+We also studied the polarization transfer coefficients from Figs.~\ref{fig1} and \ref{fig2} to the first outgoing neutron in exclusive in-plane deuteron breakup reaction $d(n,n_1n_2)p$, choosing kinematically complete configurations with largest cross sections.
 The first is a final-state-interaction (FSI) geometry, in which two of the three outgoing nucleons, namely 1 and 3, have equal momenta.
 Under this condition the relative energy of nucleons 1 and 3 is zero and they are strongly interacting in the two-body partial wave state $^1S_0$.
 The second configuration is a quasi-free-scattering (QFS) geometry specified by a kinematical condition of vanishing laboratory energy of the third nucleon.
 In both FSI(1-3) and QFS(1-2), the nucleons 1 and 2 are detected in coincidence at specific lab. angles $\theta_1^{lab}$ and $\theta_2^{lab}$, what allows to unambiguously determine these exclusive configurations for a given lab. angle $\theta_1^{lab}$ of the outgoing nucleon 1.